Shopify/graphql-batch/README.md

 require 'graphql/batch'
 ```

-Define a custom loader, which is initialized with arguments that are used for grouping and an perform method for performing the batch load.
+Define a custom loader, which is initialized with arguments that are used for grouping and a perform method for performing the batch load.

 ```ruby
 class RecordLoader < GraphQL::Batch::Loader